Nova Scotia miners offer more than $8,000 cash to students who can prove industry ‘rocks’

-Now in its fourth year, the popular competition is offering $1,000 to each winner in five different categories, with $500 going to the runner-up.
+The popular competition is offering $1,000 to each winner in five different categories, with $500 going to the runner-up.

 Students are encouraged to use wide-ranging approaches to explain, illustrate, dramatize and emphasize the many uses of minerals and the industry’s importance to Nova Scotia.
 After all, mining in the Atlantic province dates back to 1672, with a few coal and gold companies recently restarting and opening mines in the area in the past two years.